Skip to main content

 To create a release, we need a versioned copy of the pipeline template we just created.

-Note: You can also create a versioned pipeline template via the Phobos UI.
-Navigate to the Pipeline Templates section of the project and select New Pipeline Template.
-Fill in the required fields and click Create Pipeline Template.
+1. Navigate to the Pipeline Templates section of the project and select New Pipeline Template.

 Create a release lifecycle